Reviewed by: Emelyn Furio

 The reason salts build up is because of fertilizer or hard water.

-Overwatering can be a common issue, so ensure to provide apt drainage through holes in the bottom of your pot.
+Overwatering can be a common issue, so ensure to provide apt drainage through holes in the bottom of your pot, according to the University of Florida.

 Temperature

-Keeping this plant’s environment at the correct temperature is not the most important aspect.
+Keeping this plant’s environment at the correct temperature is not important.
 They prefer rooms kept at a temperature between 64 – 81 °F (18 to 27 °C).

 Anything less than 64°F (18°C) will tremendously slow plant growth.
 Below this temperature, you risk your adansonii wilting and dying from the cold.